Spend a year learning with the people and places that matter most to you.

 What questions and concerns do you have for your community?
 Your curiosity leads to change.

 The Vermont Community Fellows Program (VCFP) is for Vermont residents 16+ interested in engaging with the places, people and groups that matter to them.
-This yearlong process offers students and adults practical skills, mentorship, stipends, and, above all, time in a supportive environment to explore the complexities around an issue affecting their community.
+This yearlong process offers practical skills, mentorship, stipends, and, above all, time in a supportive environment to explore the complexities around an issue affecting their community.

-secured by Senator Bernie Sanders through the National Historical Publications and Records Commission
+This program is made possible thanks to Congressionally Directed Spending secured by Senator Bernie Sanders through the National Historical Publications and Records Commission

 Who can be a Community Fellow?